-Practice-led fine art PhD students hold exhibitions as part of their degree programme, which offer an insight into their research-focused practice and opportunities for discussion.
-We hold social events for all our students, including film screenings and exhibition openings, in addition to regular get-togethers specifically aimed at our postgraduate researchers.
+Practice-led fine art PhD students hold exhibitions, which offer an insight into their research-focused practice and opportunities for discussion.

-Our weekly newsletter will keep you informed of all our upcoming events, volunteer opportunities, talks, exhibitions and other activities taking place in Leeds.
+A weekly newsletter will keep you informed of all our upcoming events, volunteer opportunities, talks, exhibitions and other activities.

 Visiting Artists Talks